mlz-ictrl/nicos/doc/source/protocols/daemon.rst

               ),]
           )

-   ``datablobs``: a list of databuffers.
+   ``datablobs``: a list of data buffers.
 Each entry belongs to one of two
    categories:

       - `livedata`: the actual data